pofl/proxymcproxface/termpaper/termpaper.md

 ## Running the application

 The easiest way to run the application is starting it via `docker-compose up`.
 This requires that docker and docker-compose is installed on the system.
+When running this command the first time, it could be that it doesn't work because the bootstrapping of the PostgreSQL database might not be finished when the application tries to connect to it.
+Letting the bootstrap run through and then stopping the docker-compose program and re-executing the same command should work.
 This command

 - creates a container running PostgreSQL
 - creates a container running pgAdmin (this is very helpful during debugging)